 Something has been lost.
 Before algorithmic timelines, message length restrictions and mass surveillance there was a more robust world.
 It’s a distributed world that still lives behind the centralized allure of social networks.
 It’s a world where every person owns a small part of the internet, where they control their medium and communicate freely.
 Source: […]

 It all depends on the context.
 How you define “safe” and “sorry”, the time scale in which you’re working.
-What you are willing to give up for what you want to achieve.
-What you are willing to tolerate.
 What you want to have written across your tombstone, or in the history books, when your time on this earth inevitably ends.

 When you’re accustomed to privilege, equality feels like oppression.

 As reading leads to broader thinking, writing leads to clearer thinking.
 If you have not written much, I urge you to get started.
 A sharp pen reflects a sharp mind.
 But writing is not for the weak.
 The writer must form and then expose his or her ideas to public scrutiny.
 That takes confidence.
 Now […]

 In a world in which all other forms of management are subjected to performance scrutiny meetings escape attention because they are where managers try to create performance scrutiny.
 Source: Email is A Problem, But Meetings Are the Collaboration Issue. « Simon Terry

 “Don’t think companies haven’t studied how far they can take things in providing the minimal level of service,” Mr. Robbins said.
 “Some organizations have even monetized it by intentionally engineering it so you have to wait an hour at least to speak to someone in support, and while you are on hold, you’re hearing messages […]